vijay-shankaranand/tp/docs/UserGuide.md

 1. Type `java -jar jobfestgo.jar` and press enter
 1. JobFestGo should launch

+**Q**: What do I do if I want to save contacts with the same name? <br>
+**A**: Currently our system does not support contacts with the same name.
+A workaround would be to use a numeric value after the name to differenciate the contacts.
+For example, `John Doe 1` and `John Doe 2`.

 **Q**: How can I check my Java version?<br>
 **A**: Open a command prompt and type `java -version` .
 If you do not have Java installed, you can download it [here](https://www.oracle.com/java/technologies/downloads/#java11).